Early studies show approximately 70% success rate for plantar fasciitis that has not responded to standard treatments

 Q: What is the cost of the procedure?

 A: We bill only for an exam, ultrasound guided injection and steroid injection.
 I can look tomorrow for exact cost, but I think it comes out to around $400.
+Most insurances cover the procedure as a ultrasound guided injection as you will receive a steroid injection following the procedure.

 Q: In some cases I have heard of doctors injecting plasma/platelets, ala PRP injections instead of a steroid.
 Would there be any difference or benefit to either one?